Veams/generator-veams/README.md

 ## Task Runners

 PG supports `Grunt` and/or `Gulp` as task runner.
+Our primary task runner is `Grunt`, so when you have some ideas to improve our `Gulp` workflow just open an issue.

 ### Grunt

-For Grunt and our Gruntfile we use the grunt module [load-grunt-configs](https://github.com/creynders/load-grunt-configs/) to split up the file in multiple task files.
+For Grunt and our Gruntfile we use the grunt module [load-grunt-configs](https://github.com/creynders/load-grunt-configs/) to split up the file in multfniple task files.
 You can find these task files in the following directory:

  * helpers/_grunt